-- A. A wellness long weekend is scheduled according to UWL's extended wellness weekend. - B. Students are granted a semester break after fall semester, until mid-January of 2025.
-This is subject to change at the discretion of program officials, but will be roughly three to four weeks. - C. A Spring Break will be scheduled as per University of Wisconsin-La Crosse unless the students and Education Director/Clinical Supervisor at an internship agree to change the break to another week. - D. A week break around the time of commencement in May will be scheduled.
+- A. Students are granted a semester break after fall semester, until mid-January of 2027.
+This is subject to change at the discretion of program officials but will be roughly three to four weeks. - B. A Spring Break will be scheduled as per University of Wisconsin-La Crosse unless the students and Education Director/Clinical Supervisor at an internship agree to change the break to another week. - C. A Spring Day off will be given following the Easter holiday. - D. A week break around the time of commencement in May will be scheduled.